kkata/leaning-vue-fundamentals/README.md

 Learning Vue 3 in [Learn Vue 3 in this Introduction to Vue\.js Course by Core Vue Team Member, Sarah Drasner](https://frontendmasters.com/courses/vue-3/).

+Vue is a collection of the best of the best.

 ## Setup

 - [Vue3\.0 で Chrome Vue\.js devtools を有効にする \- Qiita](https://qiita.com/yosaprog/items/b1305b3e607272e70958)